joseporcar/ags_dots/README.md

     Make it change color depending on volume or muted Make the heigth be consistent with rest of the system OR Make it be hidden unless acted upon, and then have it go down as an overlay vertically?? (is that possible chat)

-- Workspaces:
-    Changes to special workspace colors when active.
-    Perhaps change workspace icons.. they are not very convincing

 - Battery:
     Icons? colors? some indication that battery is good or bad other than plain percentage.